bids-apps/BrainSuite/README.md

  <img src="./docs/pngs/4_BrainSuiteDashboard_23a_13July2023.png" width="800"/>
 </p>

-The BrainSuite BIDS App's BrainSuite Dashboard is a browser-based system that provides interactive visualization of the intermediate participant-level workflow outputs as they are generated, enabling users to track the state of processing and identify errors as they occur.
-The QC component generates snapshots of key stages in the participant-level workflows for quick visualization and assessment.
+The BrainSuite Dashboard is a browser-based system that provides interactive visualization of the intermediate participant-level workflow outputs as they are generated.
+This enables users to monitor the state of processing and identify errors as they occur.
+A quality control (QC) component in the BrainSuite BIDS App generates snapshots of key stages in the participant-level workflows, which are loaded in real time by the BrainSuite Dashboard for quick visualization and assessment.